 Following a week of controversy, University of Iowa student Jordan Ramos led a protest rally Friday night against discrimination of all types, specifically sizeism-- a form of discrimination based on body size.

 A story last weekend in the Iowa City Press-Citizen sparked controversy that rippled its way up to several national outlets.
-Even though the city of Iowa City has ordered the Union to dismantle the offending platform for safety reasons, and the Union's owner has offered Ramos an apology, Ramos decided to carried on with the protest to fight other similar incidents that have happened to people in Iowa City based on their appearance, race, or sexual orientation.
+Even though the city of Iowa City has ordered the Union to dismantle the offending platform , and the Union's owner has offered Ramos an apology, Ramos decided to carried on with the protest to fight other similar incidents that have happened to people in Iowa City based on their appearance, race, or sexual orientation.

 The group of protesters walked into the Ped Mall as a group, very quietly, and said nothing once they formed in the plaza area.
 The group didn't speak, and held up the signs for at least an hour and half.
 They were heckled often by college-aged passers by who were headed to their usual nighttime destinations.